mozilla-services/socorro/README.rst

 Socorro
 =======

-Socorro is a set of services for collecting, processing, and displaying crash reports from clients using the `Breakpad libraries
+Socorro is a Mozilla-centric set of services for collecting, processing, and displaying crash reports from clients using the `Breakpad libraries
 <http://code.google.com/p/google-breakpad/>`_.